ericspod/EidolonLibs/README.md

  7. A number of settings need to be changed for the correct building data to be made (cmake-gui makes this easier):
    * CMAKE_BUILD_TYPE = Release
    * Cg_BINARY_REL and Cg_BINARY_DBG should be set to where the cg.dll lines in the dependencies folder
-   * Everything will be default be built, so to save time uncheck all of the plugins and components except the GL render system, the Cg plugin, and the paging component.
+   * Everything will be default be built, so to save time uncheck all of the plugins and components except the GL render system, the Cg plugin, and the overlay component.
 You should also unselect building tools and examples.
 If the Cg plugin doesn't show up, make sure the Cg binary paths are correct and then regenerate the config info.

  8. Generate the build information.